ProjectRecommend/docs/design-docs/Suraj/SRS_Suraj.md

 ## 1.1 Purpose

-Project Recommend is project to provide recommendation on your offline music collection that you have in your computer locally, This document describes Full system but it's emphasis is on Core part of system aka recommendation system
+Project Recommend is project to provide recommendation on your offline music collection that you have in your computer locally.
+This document describes Full system but it's emphasis is on Core part of system aka recommendation system

+TODO - add component diagram here

 ## 1.2 Document Conventions

-TODO
+- TBD

 ## 1.3 Intended Audience and Reading Suggestions

-This document is intended for Developers, Software architects, Testers, Project managers and Documentation Writers
+This document is intended for Developers, Software architects, Testers, Project managers and Documentation Writers.

-TODO
+TODO - make it more clear

 ## 1.4 Product Scope

-This software aims to solve the basic problem of providing recommendation on all of your offline songs it has some extra benefits like
+This software aims to solve the basic problem of providing recommendation on all of your offline music collection it has some extra benefits like
 - it works with low bandwidth connections
 - it is not platform or service specific
-- it is not bounded with any music provider services so it is not limited to particular service
+- it is not bounded with any music provider services so it is suggestions are not limited to particular service

-TODO
+TODO - talk about purpose, benefits, objectives and Goals

 ## 1.5 References

-TODO
+- TBD

 # 2.Overall Description

-TODO

 ## 2.1 Product Perspective

 TODO
-- add diagram
+-

 ## 2.2 Product Functions